-Eric Snyder is a veteran trial lawyer and investigator based in New York and Brazil.
-He focuses his practice on the representation of companies and individuals in U.S. government investigations concerning a wide range of allegations, including the Foreign Corrupt Practice Act (FCPA), money laundering, commodities/futures fraud, antitrust violations, securities fraud, tax evasion, commercial bribery, economic espionage, and environmental crimes.
+Eric Snyder is a veteran trial lawyer and investigator based in New York.
+He represents companies and individuals targeted in U.S. government prosecutions involving a range of allegations, including the Racketeer Influenced and Corrupt Organizations Act (RICO), racketeering conspiracy, economic espionage/trade secrets theft, the Foreign Corrupt Practices Act (FCPA), money laundering, commodities/futures fraud, antitrust violations, securities fraud, tax evasion, and commercial bribery.